 Please note that you do NOT need to also register a film/video submission on the American Anthropological Association (AAA) website if all you are doing is submitting a film/video/media production through FilmFreeway.
 Films and media productions chosen for the festival by the jury will be forwarded by the SVA Festival Committee to the AAA Program Committee.

 We invite all makers whose works are programed to attend the film and media festival and conduct a brief Q&A sessions after their screening.
-However, SVAFMF is unable to provide travel support or accommodations for any of its participating filmmakers.
+If you are unable to attend the festival we can arrange an interactive Q&A via telecommunication technology based on availability.
+However, SVAFMF is unable to provide travel support or accommodations for any of its participating filmmakers, excluding limited support for award winners.